MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 - Check the [system requirements](/visualstudio/releases/2019/system-requirements).
 These requirements help you know whether your computer supports Visual Studio 2019.

-- Make sure that the user performing the initial installation has administrator permissions on the machine.
+- Make sure that the user who perform the initial installation has administrator permissions on the machine.
 For more information, see [User permissions and Visual Studio](/visualstudio/ide/user-permissions-and-visual-studio).

 - Apply the latest Windows updates.
 These updates ensure that your computer has both the latest security updates and the required system components for Visual Studio.